h4ckyou/h4ckyou.github.io/posts/bof/posts/conundrum2.md

 4 bytes for the saved return address
 ```

-Regardless of that we don't know the memory mapping of the binary itself due to `PIE` that means we need to leak it to be able to pivot around the binary
+Regardless of that we don't know the memory mapping of the binary itself due to `PIE` that means we need to leak it to be able to pivot around memory

 Ideally we could exploit the fsb to get code execution but that requires multiple arbitrary write and this is not the case since we only have one shot to calling `printf`